0

 The Commercial Historic Preservation Tax Credit helps rehabilitate historic, owner-occupied commercial properties.

-This program can award up to $10 million in credits per year.
-Half of the money is designated for smaller projects up to $2 million and the other half of the money is designated for larger projects over $2 million.
+Beginning in 2025, this program can award up to $15 million in credits per year. $5 million is designated for smaller projects up to $2 million, $5 million is designated for larger projects over $2 million, and $5 million for projects dedicating a minimum of 50% of the building’s square footage to net, new housing units.

-The maximum tax credit that can be reserved or issued for a property in any calendar year is $1 million.
+The maximum tax credit that can be reserved or issued for a property in any calendar year is $1 million for large and small project pools and $1.5 million for projects in the housing pool.
 Every year, approved projects receive at least a:

 • 25% tax credit for expenses up to $2 million

-• 20% tax credit for expenses of $2 million or more up to $1 million in tax credits
+• 20% tax credit for expenses of $2 million or more up to the appropriate project maximum.

 Depending on your property’s location, you may be eligible for a larger tax credit.
 Buildings located in rural or disaster areas receive larger tax credit rates.